 His secret?
 Set up a calendar somewhere visible.
 Every time you complete the thing you want to do each day (in his case, writing jokes), cross that day off with a big red marker.

 “After a few days you’ll have a chain.
 Just keep at it and the chain will grow longer every day.
 You’ll like seeing that chain, especially when you get a few weeks under your belt.
 Your only job next is to not break the chain.”

 “Don’t break the chain.”

 It works so well because of the compound effect of habit.
-You may have heard that it takes 10,000 hours to become an expert, or that you achieve success one step at a time, or that a journey of a thousand leagues begins with a single step… I could go on.
+You may have heard that it takes 10,000 hours to become an expert, that you achieve success one step at a time, or that a journey of a thousand leagues begins with a single step… I could go on.
 The key is consistency.

-For example, practicing an instrument for 30 minutes a day is far more beneficial than trying to practice for 4 hours once a week.
-Your brain has time to process what you learned in your last practice, you regularly strengthen the neural pathways that help build muscle memory, you notice and remember small opportunities for improvement.
+For example, practising an instrument for 30 minutes a day is far more beneficial than trying to practice for 4 hours once a week.
+Your brain has time to process what you learned in your last practice, you regularly strengthen the neural pathways that help build muscle memory, and you notice and remember small opportunities for improvement.
 Plus it’s sustainable — it’s much easier to commit to 30 minutes than it is to 4 hours!